Will Kimmel: Racing career

 Kimmel began his racing career in 1998; in 2006, he began competing at Salem Speedway, winning the track's Rookie of the Year award for Super Late Model drivers.
 The following year he won the track's championship, becoming the youngest driver to do so.
 He made his debut in the ARCA Racing Series in 2008, competing in 62 races in the series between 2008 and 2013 with a best finish of second at Salem in 2011.
 Kimmel also won the Polar Bear 150 street-stock race at Rockingham Speedway in 2010, beating Kurt Busch.

-NASCAR

 In 2010, Kimmel made his debut in NASCAR competition, driving the No. 44 Ford in a Camping World Truck Series event at Kentucky Speedway, finishing 21st.
 He made his first start in the Nationwide Series the following year at Kentucky Speedway, driving for Go Green Racing; he finished 35th after an accident.